Frequently Asked Questions

 Here are further instructions on how to navigate Starfish for scheduling appointments: Scheduling Appointments in Starfish.

-You are considered a transfer student for the first semester here at UNCG only.
+You are considered a transfer student if UNCG is not the first College or University you have attended.
+You are only considered a transfer student for the first semester you attend UNCG.
 You will be assigned an advisor in your major department 3 or 4 weeks into your first semester at UNCG.

 You can find your advisor via Degree Works, in the top section above your GPA.
-If you are undecided, you will be advised by the Students First Office, who can be contacted here.
+If you have not chosen a major, you are considered undecided.
+Undecided students will be advised by the Students First Office, who can be contacted here.

 Yes – but if you take more than one semester off, you will need to reapply for admission to UNCG.